AusDTO/gov-au-content-guide/_entries/2016-05-04-abbreviations-and-acronyms.md

 Most acronyms for companies or organisations are uppercase with the exception of Anzac.

-Don’t use full stops in acronyms
+Don’t use full stops in acronyms:

 **For example**